genzellab/RGS14_clusters/Adrian/README.md

 - veh_rgs_data_for_hmm.mat: Structure which contains all data needed for HMM analysis from Vehicle study days of the RGS14 project.
 Generated from 'prepare_markov_nontrial.m'.

 - prepare_markov_nontrial.m: Generates the spikes and spikes_peak structs in the format needed for the hmm analysis.

+- markov_studyday.m: Same as "prepare_markov_nontrial.m" but can be customized to specific study days.